waldirio/rho/doc/source/man.rst

 Scanning
 --------

-Use the ``rho scan`` command to run discovery scans on the network.
+Use the ``rho scan`` command to run discovery and inspection scans on the network.
 This command scans all of the host names or IP addresses that are defined in the supplied network profile, and then writes the report information to a comma separated values (CSV) file.

 **rho scan --profile=** *profile_name* **--reportfile=** *file* **[--facts** *file or list of facts* **] [--scan-dirs=** *file or list of remote directories* **] [--cache] [--vault=** *vault_file* **] [--logfile=** *log_file* **] [--ansible-forks=** *num_forks* **]**